Nica Family Support

 It's a lot of fun, a relaxed way to ask for support for families who need it desperately.
 We'll guide you through figuring out the venue (inside or outside), finding an artist, deicing on the sound system.
 It's not hard.

-We are on Facebook and Instragram, we have a website, and we are starting a newsletter.
-Help with any of these activities would be welcome.
-Contact Tori at support@nicafamilysupport.org for details.
-Or, use the IM on Facebook.
+We are on Facebook and we have a website.
+We send out occasional newsletters.
+Help with any of these activities or getting us on Instagram would be welcome.
+For details, contact Tori at support@nicafamilysupport.org, 303-762-1758, or the IM on Facebook.

 Any monthly pledge will be matched by an anonymous donor.

 We are on Pay Pal (Nica Family Support) and Vennmo (@nicafamilysup) Venmo charges a 5% fee and PayPal charges a 4.5% fee.
-If you use the PayPal button here, it automatically charges you $50.
+If you use the PayPal button here, it automatically charges you $85 (and sends us $82.88).
 If you go to Pay Pal and open your account, you can donate any amount.
 Zelle does not work with our credit union, yet.
 (They say they're working on that.)

 You can send us a check or transfer money to us directly from your bank or credit union app, usually for no fee.
 Write to support@nicafamilysupport.org for details.